 - Measure in tea.
 (You can also use a tea diffuser to make removing tea solids easier!)

 - Refrigerate tea for at least 4 hours.
-I prefer mine to steep overnight unto 12 hours.
+I prefer mine to steep overnight for about 12 hours.

 - Strain out tea solids.